 Another message.
 Yes, another message about the illnesses going around your kids’ school.
-Whooping Cough.
+Croup.
 Strep.
-Stomach bug.
+Flu.
 Respiratory syncytial virus.
 Just looking at the words is enough to send mamas and dadas into a panic.
 The CDC announced that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the USA.
-So what do you do to help make sure your family is safe?
+So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
-Additionally, the American College of Allergists report that 50% of all sicknesses are either caused or exacerbated by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
+In fact, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
+The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
 There are two key causes of poor indoor air quality:

-- Pollutant sources (cleaning products, inadequately maintained or dirty heating and cooling or humidification systems, tobacco, etc)
+- Pollutants (cleaning products, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)

 So all this info – so what?
 What do you do?
 How can you make sure you and your family aren’t breathing adulterated, illness-inducing air?